-TURKEY.
+TURKEY. .

-Advices from Constantinople state that a modification has taken place in the Turkish ministry.
+Advices from Constantinople state that a modification hastaken place in the Turkish ministry.
 Reschid Pasha, who was Minister of War during the Crimean war, has taken office without a portfolio.
-Riza Pasha, Minister of War, has also assumed the direction of the Ordnance-Other changes were spoken of, including that of Grand Vizier.
+Riza Pasha, Minister of War, has also assumed the direction of the Ordnanceoffice.
+Other changes were spoken of, including that of Grand Vizier.
 The Ministers are said to have disclosed the state of the finances to the Sultan, who bitterly reproached them with having concealed it from him so long; hence, probably, these impending changes.

-A statement is in circulation to the effect that the Porte has complained to our representative of the bombardment of Jeddah, and has sought an explanation in the face of the fact that it took place after it was arranged that Ismael Pasha was to go and punish the guilty.
+Porte has complained to our representative of the bombardment of Jeddah, and has sought an explanation in the face of the fact that it took place after it was assaulting and putting the plaintiff in irons.
+The pasarranged that Ismael Pasha was to go and punish the sengers on board Captain Franklin's vessel included, in gamy

+INVENTIONS.